rfht/fnaify/README.md

 * A Virus Named TOM (needs libtheoraplay)
 * Skulls of the Shogun (needs libtheoraplay)
 * Owlboy (needs libtheorafile and libXNAFileDialog)
+* HackNet (only runs with -disableweb which is automaticall set by fnaify; needs libtheoraplay)